RedPitaya/RedPitaya/doc/visual/README.md

 ## Example 4 - Alarm

-This example is a combination of previous examples.
+This example is a combination of previous examples and is also introducing functions.
 The PIR motion sensor will detect moving persons, while the LED and buzzer will be used to sound the alarm.
+There is also an option to remotely disable the alarm by pressing an on-screen button.

 ### Wiring